darwinist-io/darwinist-io.github.io/_docs/Understanding The Use of Clinical AI Across England’s NHS Trusts.md

 Much like radiology AI tools, summary AI tools still require a trained clinician to make the final call on its results.
 The ultimate responsibility must still reside with the clinicians.

-## **Ambient AI** {#ambient-ai}

 ---

+## **What's Stopping Adoption - Ambient AI** {#ambient-ai}

 While ambient AI solutions, such as voice-driven transcription and documentation assistants, are present in the wider clinical landscape, there was very little usage of them reported by the trusts in our sample.
-As such, we do not currently have sufficient evidence to comment meaningfully on their implementation.
+As such, Darwinist does not currently have sufficient evidence to comment meaningfully on their implementation.

 Whilst further investigation would be required before drawing conclusions about the role they play at NHS trusts, it does appear that pinning a microphone to a patient somewhat changes the environment under which care is delivered.
 Beyond the practicalities of setting up recording equipment in clinical scenarios, ambient AI’s presence could have a detrimental impact on a patient’s levels of honesty and anxiety, especially in sensitive or embarrassing cases.

+The BMA has also [raised concerns](https://www.digitalhealth.net/2025/06/bma-warns-gps-on-the-substantial-risks-of-ai-scribing-tools/) that ambient AI tools are being adopted into clinical workflows without the necessary clinical safety and data protection checks being in place.

 ---

-# **The Future of Clinical AI** {#the-future-of-clinical-ai}
+## **The Future of Clinical AI** {#the-future-of-clinical-ai}

----

-Radiology AI has presented humanity with an excellent new tool in its diagnostic arsenal, but its development and delivery currently belongs to VC backed firms whose commercial necessities mean that it may not be able to reach a price point that makes it feasible for mass adoption.
+Radiology AI has presented humanity with an excellent new tool in its diagnostic arsenal, but its development and delivery sits mostly in the hands of VC backed firms whose commercial necessities mean that it may not be able to reach a price point that makes it feasible for mass adoption.

+Some radiology AI vendors have argued that implementation costs are trending slowly downwards, but the realities of meeting regulatory requirements may be the true obstacle in achieving such a price point.
+Regardless of commercial motivations, radiology AI tools will generally need to reach £1 to enable ubiquity.

-It may be the case that control of radiology AI tools must transition into the hands of healthcare providers.
-Whilst there will undoubtedly still be some cases where vendors are needed, hospitals are sitting on vast quantities of imaging data, and given the right platform, could begin training their own CNN models.
+Whilst there will undoubtedly be high intensity pathways where vendors are essential, it may be the case that development of radiology AI tools must transition into the hands of healthcare providers.
+Hospitals are sitting on vast quantities of imaging data, and given the right platform, could begin training their own CNN models on their own patient data.

-If regulatory clarification can be achieved, there is even scope for the sharing of AI models between trusts.
-Imaging networks and integrated care boards could assume the regulatory responsibilities needed to coordinate the sharing of data and creation of AI tools amongst member trusts.
+If a self-trained clinical AI tool is being used exclusively within the healthcare provider that built it, medical device clearances can be avoided, removing a key resource drain from the process.
+There is even scope for the sharing of AI models between trusts.
+Imaging networks and integrated care boards could assume the responsibilities needed to coordinate the sharing of data and quality management systems required for the creation of AI tools by NHS trusts.

-Similarly, we can see trusts leveraging the contents of their clinical information systems to fine-tune their own LLM models.
+Similarly, Darwinist can see trusts leveraging the contents of their clinical information systems to fine-tune their own LLM models.
 By ingesting their entire catalogue of clinical guidelines, alongside medical records they can create highly localised AI which allow a much deeper analysis of trust operations and patient cohorts.
 However, to fully realise this scenario, there needs to be a shift away from the proprietary and antiquated clinical information systems currently in place at most trusts.

+The NHS is keen to push towards the open data sharing standard [FHIR](https://digital.nhs.uk/services/fhir-apis).
+Services such as [Microsoft’s Azure FHIR Store](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) and open source alternative [HAPI FHIR](https://hapifhir.io/) provide the functionalities and performance for clinical data storage which can allow trusts to fine tune AI models.

-We believe that summary AI tools present the most compelling use of clinical AI.
+Darwinist believes that summary AI tools present the most compelling use of AI in healthcare.
 At the point of care, clinicians could have clear, concise information about the presenting patient, allowing them to make quicker, more informed decisions.
 The potential for summary AIs to standardise discharge notes, letters to patients, and communications with other organisations is immense.

 Darwinist believes that the clinical use of summary AIs should follow a similar pattern to radiology AI, with oversight from a trained clinician being essential.
 The reporting physician will order a report from a summary AI in much the same way as they would order a medical image.
 A specially trained clinical professional then validates that the quality of the data is suitable for safe and accurate use in generating a report.

-We believe that new job roles will be created in order to facilitate the clinical assessment of content for summary generation.
-To support clinicians in their journey to becoming experts in clinical AI practice, Continual Personal Development certifications will need to be designed and delivered in collaboration with leading universities and the Royal Colleges of Medicine.
+New clinical roles will likely have to be created in order to facilitate the clinical assessment of content for summary generation.
+To support clinicians in their journey to becoming experts in the deployment and use of AI in medical practice, Continual Personal Development programmes will need to be designed and delivered in collaboration with leading universities and the Royal Colleges of Medicine.

+Darwinist also believes that Quality Improvement Projects (QIPs) are a highly important process in the development and deployment of AI.
+If junior doctors are given the correct tools and training in how to safely deploy AI, QIPs can create an iterative, evidence based route to adoption.

 ---

-# **Conclusion** {#conclusion}
+## **Conclusion** {#conclusion}

----

-The responses in this study shows that the use of clinical AI, and in particular radiology AI, is rising across England’s NHS trusts.
-It is clear though, that as a society we are still very early in the AI journey.

 In recent years, AI has been held up by the tech community as an unstoppable force which will dramatically change the delivery of care.
 In reality, AI is not a silver bullet.
-To have the promised transformational effect on healthcare, standards and practices of medicine would have to be torn up, and the role of clinicians severely reduced.
+To have this heralded transformational effect on healthcare, standards and practices of medicine may have to be torn up, and the responsibility of clinicians reduced.

+Despite this, the responses in this study shows that the use of AI in clinical environments, and in particular radiology AI, is rising across England’s NHS trusts.
+It is clear though, that both the field of medicine, and society as a whole, is still very early in the AI journey.

+Society must be careful not to place unrealistic expectations on new AI technologies.
+It would be a fallacy to suggest that AI adoption should be blocked because it cannot achieve perfection.
+It is much more reasonable to measure the performance of AI in clinical settings against current clinician error rates, rather than insisting that it be held to an impossible standard.

-Clinical AI tools are already mature enough to provide significant efficiency gains and improve the quality of care.
-However, the only safe, clinically reliable way for it to do so is by relying on human intervention.
+The NHS today is facing a 30% shortfall of radiologists, which is compounding a potential [six week](https://www.rcr.ac.uk/news-policy/policy-reports-initiatives/state-of-the-wait/) waiting time for radiology reporting.
+Many of today’s radiology AI solutions are already mature enough to show significant efficiency gains and improvements in the quality of care.

+But as radiology AI tools begin to handle more and more of the heavy lifting, will the position of radiologists in the diagnostic chain need to change?
+Is there a future in which AI renders radiologists redundant?
+It may be the case that radiologists need to shift from a focus on imaging to a broader engagement with a range of AI workflows.

-Whilst this human-in-the-loop methodology is of clear benefit for summary AIs, it poses a unique challenge for radiology AI tools.
-If the route to mass adoption relies on utilising existing human resources, how can radiology AI provide enough additional value to justify its use?
+Darwinist believes the only safe, clinically reliable way for AI to be adopted is by maintaining human supervision.
+This clinician-in-the-loop principle does pose a unique challenge for the business case of radiology AI tools though.
+If the route to mass adoption relies on utilising existing human resources, can radiology AI provide enough additional value to justify its use?

 There is a common maxim that argues that for a new product to displace an existing solution, it must be ten times better than what it seeks to replace.
-Perhaps clinical AI does not currently provide a radical enough improvement to the status quo to justify the technical, political and financial switching costs.
+Perhaps, apart from time critical niche use cases such as stroke, radiology AI does not currently provide a radical enough improvement to the status quo to justify the technical, political and financial switching costs.

+Maybe the true value of radiology AI sits outside of diagnosis.
+Perhaps the radiology workflow continues as it is, with radiologists still in place.
+AI could expand out their reports to offer much richer, more easily digestible information, understood by a broader spectrum of people involved in diagnosis and recovery.

-The future of clinical AI application development and deployment may well need to be in the hands of healthcare professionals, rather than commercial entities.
-By bringing AI training and inference in-house, trusts, imaging networks and ICBs can leverage their existing data and guidelines to create clinically potent, cost effective clinical AI tools.
+The future of clinical AI application development and deployment may well need to be in the hands of Trusts, rather than commercial entities.
+By bringing AI training and inference in-house, trusts, imaging networks and ICBs could leverage their existing data and guidelines to create clinically potent, cost effective AI tools.

-However, we must also be careful not to place an unrealistic expectation on new AI technologies.
-It would be a fallacy to suggest that AI adoption should be blocked because it cannot achieve perfection.
-It is much more reasonable to measure the performance of a clinical AI tool against current clinician error rates, rather than insisting that it be held to an impossible standard.

 ---

-# **Response Breakdown by Trust** {#response-breakdown-by-trust}
+## **Response Breakdown by Trust** {#response-breakdown-by-trust}

----

 Below is a list of the responses provided by the NHS Trusts.
 The level of detail provided reflects that of the trust’s response.

-## **Trusts Confirming The Use of Clinical AI** {#trusts-confirming-the-use-of-clinical-ai}
+## **Trusts Stating The Use of Clinical AI** {#trusts-stating-the-use-of-clinical-ai}

 * **Barking, Havering and Redbridge University Hospitals NHS Trust**
   Uses Aidoc AI (Radiology), Brainomix (Stroke CT), Combinostics cNeuro (Brain MRI).